Managers: How to have break-out, outstanding Teams. #1

 5. Resolve that you will change things

-You are asking the Teams to change.
-You are asking them to identify things outside the Team to change.
-You must be willing to help and support a bunch of these changes.
+You are asking the Teams to change, in a number of ways.
+Commonly, they agree to do/try agile for the first time, or to do it better.
+You are asking them to identify other things to change soo that they improve (smarter not harder).
+You, as a manager, must be willing to help and support a bunch of these changes.

 And the benefits of change must be greater than the risks, the difficulties, the cost.
 This is partly why I suggested understanding your financial situation.
 If there is no financial payoff to change, then you are likely to be stopped by that.